The Long Way Home (Buffy comic): Part IV (Issue #4)

 As he prepares to torture and mutilate Willow, Warren tells how Amy found and rescued him from death, she is now his 'skin'.

 Buffy's mystical allies will only be able to transport two back to the Army base.
 Buffy chooses Satsu and borrows her cinnamon lip gloss.

 When the portal is opened, Voll has already set up a high powered energy cannon to blast anyone on the other side of the wormhole.
-Fortunately for Buffy, Xander had already taken the necessary precautions by rigging a large mirror to reflect the energy blast back through the portal, destroying the cannon and leaving Voll's squad badly damaged and uncoordinated.
+Fortunately for Buffy, Xander had already taken the necessary precautions by rigging a large mirror to reflect the energy blast through the portal, destroying the cannon and leaving Voll's squad badly damaged and uncoordinated.
 Buffy and Satsu then appear through the opening.
 Slayer Scythe in hand and Satsu at her side, Buffy takes on the entire squad, mortally wounding many.
 This gives her the perfect leverage for the location of her friend, as Willow will be able to heal them.

 Willow is being lobotomized but mysterious elemental beings somehow manifest.
 They warn her that she cannot come back if she dies at Warren's hands.
 They inspire her to fight back.
 She goes 'dark' and frees herself.
-She slowly heals her own injuries.
+She slowly heals her injuries.
 Willow also channels magical energy into Buffy.
 This and an illusion of Catherine Madison (Amy's body-stealing mother) allows Buffy's group to win, at least temporarily.

 Buffy learns they are two miles south of Sunnydale.
 She discovers Voll has slain Ethan Rayne and is a follower of the concept of 'Twilight', the recurring symbol supposedly means the end of the Slayer line.
-General Voll believes the Slayers will take power because their demonic-origins will corrupt them.
+General Voll believes the Slayers will take power because their demonic origins will corrupt them.

 Production

-Joss Whedon returns to the series four years after writing the television series' finale.
+Joss Whedon returns to the series four years after writing the television series finale.
 Throughout the issues, he slips references to past episodes in the dialogue.
 Willow's comment "I'd like to test that theory" was first uttered by Giles in season six.
 Amy's reference that Willow attempted to end the world occurred in "Grave."
 When Willow's hair turns black, Dawn questions her if she's evil again ("Villains.")
 Whedon also adds pop-culture references: Xander and Renee discuss Nick Fury, the fictional Marvel Comics character, who wears an eye patch similar to Xander's.

-Like Whedon, Georges Jeanty references past episodes as well as pop-culture in the artwork.
+Like Whedon, Georges Jeanty references past episodes as well as pop culture in the artwork.
 In part 3, Buffy's inner psyche feature images of past characters and events.
 Such instances include The Master, her mother Joyce Summers, Angel, Faith, Caleb, Buffy's doodled notebook ("The Prom,") Joyce's corpse ("The Body,") and Buffy, Willow, Xander's high school graduation ("Graduation Day.")
 One image also features Joss Whedon himself.
 Finally, when Andrew is playing strip poker with the Slayers, one of the girls is reading Fray, the actual graphic miniseries by Joss Whedon comic about a future Slayer.
 Buffy later time travels to the future and meets Fray.